open/close all folders

-- Far Cry 3: Blood Dragon has an original score heavily influenced by the techno soundtracks of the 1980's sci-fi action movies the game pays homage to.
+- Far Cry 3: Blood Dragon has an original score heavily influenced by the electronica soundtracks of the 1980's sci-fi action movies the game pays homage to.

 - Blacklight Retribution: The game's soundtrack is a mix of Techno and dubstep music.

 - SimCity expansion pack Cities of Tomorrow toys with this trope.
 Most of the default music tracks are fairly atmospheric and minimalistic to begin with, but once futurization occurs, a lot of of the instrumentation is replaced with synthesizers...
 Which in a way, make the music sound more akin to Blade Runner...
 Even using some of the same synthesizer sounds!

 - Ghost Recon: Future Soldier has a symphonic electronica soundtrack by Hybrid and Tom Salta.